austinbirch/oldblog/src/_posts/2012-06-18-indie-game-the-movie.markdown

 title: "Indie Game: The Movie"
 layout: post
 ---
-I finally got around to watching **Indie Game: The Move** today, and it was very, very good.
+I finally got around to watching **Indie Game: The Movie** today, and it was very, very good.
 One of my favourite documentary films, along with [Objectified](http://www.objectifiedfilm.com/) and [Helvetica](http://www.helveticafilm.com/).